Leadership and compassion in social and healthcare - Free Online Conference

 Save the date: Compassion conference 17.2.2021 9:00-16:00 online

 The Department of Healthcare at Arcada welcomes you to join our free online conference focusing on leadership and compassion in social and healthcare on the 17th of February 2021.
 All leaders, employees, researchers and students in the social and health care sector, and others interested in compassion, are welcome to join us.
 The event is arranged fully online.
-The registration will open on the 1st of December 2020 - more information on how to register will follow soon.
+Register by 16.2.2021 - more information on how to register below!
+Call for abstract is open 1.12.2020-1.2.2021.

 9:00-9:30 Vice principal, Henrika Franck: Opening the Compassion conference